St John the Evangelist Church, Wollombi: Significance

 As at 3 September 2013, this church was very well conserved and picturesque in the valley landscape.
 It is historically significant because it demonstrates the prosperity and expectation of the time.
 It is also historically significant because it is an example of Edmund Blacket's early work in NSW.
 It is aesthetically significant because of its design, setting and the use of local stone.
 It is socially significant because of its demonstrated value both spiritually and socially to parishes of the 1840s to this day.
 It is significant for research purposes because it is an early Blacket church and because of its 1949 flood marker.
 Its intactness and high integrity makes it at least of high local significance and possibly of state significance.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The item is historically significant because of the period in which it was built when the importance and future prosperity of Wollombi was linked to the Great North Road and Governance of the district.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 This item is historically significant by its association with architect Edmund Blacket and the fact the church is one of his early commission in NSW.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The item is aesthetically significant because of its design, use of local materials and landscape context.

 The place is ihas strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The item is socially significant because it demonstrates its value to its parishioners of yesterday and today for spiritual and social support and reflects the ??
 And expectations of the community in the 1840s.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-The item provides the opportunity for research because it is an early work of Edmund Blacket and because it is a depth marker of the 1949 flood level (which has been used in assessing developmen applications before Council).
+The item provides the opportunity for research because it is an early work of Edmund Blacket and because it is a depth marker of the 1949 flood level (which has been used in assessing development applications before Council).

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The item is representative of Blackets early work and representative of local parishes churches in early 19th Century townships.